 Grants & Scholarships

-The annual competitive grants process for Greater Chapin Community Foundation addresses a board range of charitable needs for the Greater Chapin community.
+The annual competitive grants process for Greater Chapin Community Foundation addresses a broad range of charitable needs for the Greater Chapin community.
 The goal of the grants is to uplift and strengthen organizations that are addressing critical needs within the greater Chapin area.
-In 2019, GCCF grant awards to the Greater Chapin community increased by 57% compared to 2018.
+In 2020, grant awards to the Greater Chapin community focused more heavily on nonprofits continuing to meet the physical and emotional needs of citizens during the COVID-19 crisis and awarded $18,600 to 14 organizations.

 Greater Chapin Community Foundation also offers two scholarships to students who reside in the Greater Chapin area: